Saturday, December 28, 2013

 I am pro-consumer education, and that comes from reputable sources which I regularly Tweet, that I recommend be discussed with qualified medical doctors.
 I am disgusted by misinformation on the Internet, and elsewhere that is there only for profit but can harm people too.

-have conditions worsen because of the greed of others.
+People and animals needlessly die, and people can become ill and die, or have conditions worsen because of the greed of others.
 That is an affront to me.
 Wanting to believe in a romanticized past that bad marketing promotes does not make products, or systems, or beliefs work.
 Diseases from the past are still here today.

 Reputable science will validate traditional therapies or not.
 Most are not validated.
 That does not mean botanicals are not good for some applications.
 Ironically, the same bad marketers are quick to use unsubstantiated scientific studies to promote their goals, yet rail against scientific study reviews, or better studies, that do not support their claims.
 You cannot have it both ways!